 - Ensure design review feedback is timely, considered, consistent and constructive.

-A mandatory requirement of all government procurement is to maintain transparency and probity.10 Probity is defined as 'the occurrence of proper and ethical conduct and propriety in dealings with the market'.11 It requires government to act with complete and confirmed integrity, fairness and honesty.
+A mandatory requirement of all government procurement is to maintain transparency and probity.12 Probity can be defined as 'the complete and ethical conduct and propriety in dealings with the market'.13 It requires Government to act with complete and confirmed integrity, fairness and honesty.
 It is demonstrated by transparency of actions, equity, confidentiality and managing actual and perceived conflicts of interest.
-Good procurement practices are appropriately competitive and provide equal opportunity to all parties supported by appropriately skilled and experienced probity advisors.
+Good procurement practices are competitive and provide equal opportunity to all parties supported by appropriately skilled and experienced probity advisors.

 - Ensure design quality is published in the evaluation criteria and fairly represented in the tender assessment.